mukeshkrishnaa07-dot/Students-Performance-Analysis/README.md

 Objectives :

-1,To generate a dataset of students using Python libraries like NumPy, Pandas, and Faker.
+1.To generate a dataset of students using Python libraries like NumPy, Pandas, and Faker.<br>
 2,To analyze student performance by calculating:
 Total marks
 Average marks